Article updated April 2024.

 • Updating multiple company systems with the same component changes

-Cloud-native PLM means that the engineering team can focus on their core job: designing the company’s products.
+Cloud-native PLM means the engineering team can focus on their core job: designing the company’s products.
 In the end, improved efficient product development allows hardware companies to do more productive work with the same staff and budget.

-1. Maintaining updated and accurate BOMs
+2 – Maintaining updated and accurate BOMs

-CAD systems like Onshape provide some automation in terms of access to commonly used mechanical parts, but they don’t offer access to the entire set of electrical, consumable, documentation and software elements that make up a complete and accurate BOM for a modern electromechanical product.
+CAD systems like Onshape provide some automation in terms of access to commonly used mechanical parts, but they don’t offer access to the entire set of electrical, consumable, documentation, and software elements that make up a complete and accurate BOM for a modern electromechanical product.

-The Bill of Materials (BOM) is the key document for the operations, procurement and manufacturing teams to manage the ordering, distribution, warehousing, and assembly of parts for every product produced by a hardware company.
+The Bill of Materials (BOM) is the key document for the operations, procurement, and manufacturing teams to manage the ordering, distribution, warehousing, and assembly of parts for every product produced by a hardware company.
 Using spreadsheets wastes a tremendous amount of time and creates confusion around where to find the most accurate and updated BOM at any given moment.

 Automated PLM tools for hardware maintain BOMs for every assembly and product and keep track of changes over time.
 Having an accurate BOM reduces costly mistakes and improves the handoff of product data along the many processes that occur between initial design and mass production.
 It also provides helpful documentation for shipping and customs.